 The Company shall ensure that all personal data collected and processed is kept secure and protected against unauthorised or unlawful processing and against accidental loss, destruction or damage.
 Further details of the data protection and organisational measures which shall be taken are provided in Part 19 of this Policy.

-The Company’s Data Protection Officer is Lilian Briggs.
+The Company’s Data Protection Officer is Katie Samuelson.
 Members and employees of the Company are required to liaise with the Data Protection Officer over any matters of privacy that require judgement or where the policy here is unclear.

 10. Privacy Impact Assessments